nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 ## What consititutes an unmaintained package?

-- The author is no longer responding to questions, issues, PRs, or making any updates.
+- The author is no longer responding to questions, issues, PRs, or making any updates, and specifically repeat "are you there" inquries for critical issues.
 - The author may have explicitly indicated that they will stop all activities on the package.
 - A different package that's more active and the author acknowledged as the replacement.
 - Critical issues exist for the package and not being addressed
   - Known vulnerabilities identified by `npm audit` or other parties
-  - Package is known to fail for LTS NodeJS
+  - Package is known to fail for LTS Node.js

 ## Identifying unmaintained package?